kivS/project-companies-aggregator/README.md

 # Discover what companies are working on what problems

 # TODO:
+- tune search(maybe a toggle to use phrase search or nomal search?)
 - List of interesting searches on webpage
 - seed companies doing computer vision
+- search queires should have a source for search/feeling-lucky

 ## Dependencies